 The reproduction right gives rights holders’ of a song the sole right to authorize the reproduction of their work on various media, including CDs, records, and digital media.
 SOCAN administers these reproduction rights on behalf of the rights holders we represent by issuing licenses for the reproduction to such organizations as music labels and digital service providers.

-To learn more about reproduction rights, visit our Reproduction Rights Services page.
+To learn more about rights of use of artistic works, visit our Reproduction Rights Services page.